dwhall/HeyMac/docs/HeyMacFrame.rst

 HeyMac Frame
 ------------

-The HeyMac frame is very dynamic.
+The HeyMac frame structure is very dynamic.
 Only the first two fields, Protocol ID and Frame Control, are required.
-The Frame Control field defines which of the other fields are present.
-The length of a HeyMac frame MUST be conveyed by the physical layer.
+The Frame Control field defines which of the subsequent fields are present.
+The length of a HeyMac frame MUST be conveyed by a lower layer.
 HeyMac uses LoRa's Explicit Header mode to convey the physical frame length.

-Frame authentication and encryption are each optional.
-If both signing and encryption take place, signing is done first and then the signature is encrypted.
-The following diagram shows the order of the HeyMac frame fields and which fields are covered by authentication and which fields are encrypted.
+The following diagram shows the order of the HeyMac frame fields and which fields are covered by authentication and which fields may be encrypted.
 The topmost field in the diagram is transmitted first.

 ::